orcfax/docs/docs/project-catalyst/f12-explorer.md

 ### Proposed solution

-The Orcfax Explorer allows users to “trust but verify” the oracle data that their Cardano dApps use.
+The Orcfax Explorer allows users to "trust but verify" the oracle data that their Cardano dApps use.
 We will enhance it with visualizations, audit log downloads, real-time stats and incident reports.